32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 27. Taco box

-Tacos are right up there with hotdogs as popular street food, but they can also be healthy depending on what you put it in.
-Put some soft tacos in the box alongside some cooked rice, beans, cheese, and steamed corn.
-This lets your kid make their own tacos at lunchtime!
-Adding salsa and guacamole will help them experiment and have fun with their food.
-You could also add a fruit wrap or protein bar to round out the dish.
+Tacos are right up there with hotdogs as popular street food, but they can also be healthy depending on how you make them.
+Corn taco shells are a great choice for making healthy tacos for your child.
+In addition to energy, they can provide fiber and trace minerals (23).
+Put some soft tacos and some cooked rice, beans, cheese, and steamed corn in the box.
+Add salsa and guacamole on the side to give the meal a kick of flavor.
+You can also include a fruit wrap or protein bar to complete the meal.

 28. Dunker box